Table of Contents

 “The daily lessons take less than five minutes to get through, and they have enough information that I find myself thinking about the content throughout the day.
 After I learned about the different types of eating, I started paying attention to my mindset around food and eating more intuitively.”

 It is hard to find past lessons in the app if you want to revisit the information.
 One nutritional aspect of Noom that we don’t like is the color-coded food system.
-The system categorizes foods by color, which can make some foods appear as “good” or “bad.”
+The system categorizes foods by color, making some foods appear “good” or “bad.”
 Labeling foods in this way may lead to disordered eating patterns for some.
-We are also not impressed by the recipe feature of the app.
-It is difficult to find a recipe for a specific ingredient or meal in the search function, and the recipes themselves do not offer very thorough instructions.
+We are also not impressed by the app’s recipe feature.
+Finding a recipe for a specific ingredient or meal in the search function is difficult, and the recipes themselves do not offer very thorough instructions.

 Best free nutrition app: Simple